 Person means the federal government, the State, a county, municipal corporation, or other political subdivision of the State, or any of their units, or an individual, receiver, trustee, guardian, executor, administrator, fiduciary, or representative of any kind, or any partnership, firm, association, public or private corporation, or any of their affiliates, or any other entity.

-Planned development means development activity located in a planned development zone as set forth in Chapter 25.
+Planned development means a development activity located in a planned development zone as set forth in chapter Chapter 25 (Zoning Ordinance), section 25.14.07.